 This is a one pot meal, super flavorful and easy to make.
 Done in just over an hour and with good downtime for you to take it easy in the kitchen.

-I have always preferred this dish made with a whole chicken that I cut up into 1o or so pieces.
+I have always preferred this dish made with a whole chicken that I cut up.
 I make sure, the chicken breasts are cut into 2 or 3 pieces as well.
-You can also boneless breasts, chopped up or all wings, or all thighs, whatever part of the chicken your taste buds fancy, you can make it with.
+If you rather not use a whole chicken, you can go with all white meat, all wings, or all thighs, whatever part of the chicken your taste buds fancy.

-We tend to serve with a green salad on the side or Tostones (fried green plantains) and/or Maduros (fried yellow plantains).
+We like to serve with a green salad on the side or Tostones (fried green plantains) and/or Maduros (fried yellow plantains).

 Locrio – Dominican One Pot Chicken and Rice

 - 1 whole chicken cut into 10 pieces, skin off except wings and drummettes

 - 2 tbsp soy sauce